JasperNZ/AM-Thinker-APP/README.md

 - Apply tooltips to all relevant sections DONE
 - Preferably apply group boxes in the mainUserForm Designer form. for easier readability (fixed bugs in error handler from this) DONE
 - fix the select profile loop (trying to use tuples, but it's not working???????)
+- Big Improvement are using ENUMS for security, but dropdownlist are strings, so don't mind it. constrained dropdown menu already mitigates this issue anyways DONE
+- Fix messages on tooltips to be more useful and not in the way of user selection options.
+Manually shifted below the mouse.
+DONE
+- Final message box and interpretation.
+Layout is done, just needs everything else to come together DONE.
+- score, traffic color, and feedback/comment file (helper message handler file).
+Layout finished, needs finalisation.
+DONE
+- Fix dictionary to look through valid machine selection. goes through second groupings.
+DONE
+- Developer mode for copying pasting data.
+DONE
+- Fix looping dictionary for errors to be in proper order of visual selection.
+DONE

+Backup notes on code:
+- Think GeoHelper on-part bug of potentially reading wrong Parts is fixed, because it activates on compute button press!
+Surprisingly the form follows the broswer and is not stationary relative to the window, compared to other built in feature windows like fillet or measure should the result form be as wide as the input form double check the up and down arrows (unicode) on details button don't crash the system ask about visiblity and readability of the colours.
+Preference of UI text?